metashot/metashot.github.io/index.md

 - modifying the `process.config` file.

 ## Reproducibility
-We recommend to specify a pipeline version when running the pipeline on your data with the `-r` parameter, e.g.:
+We recommend to specify a pipeline version when running the workflow on your data with the `-r` parameter, e.g.:

 ```bash